How to manage your business cash flow more effectively

 Keeping track of how, why, and when your business is using energy allows you to cut down on unnecessary consumption and to incorporate your energy bills into your cashflow forecast.

 The easiest way to monitor energy usage is by getting a smart meter installed.
 Smart meters automatically send accurate gas and electricity readings to your energy supplier over a smart data network.
-If you receive a smart meter display, you’ll be able to see in near real time how much energy you’re using and how much it’s costing you.
+All suppliers offer their business customers free and regular information on their business energy use, via the Supplier’s app or other data platform.
+This allows you to see in how much energy you’re using by day, week and month.

 Everything you need to know about smart meters for your business– A smart meter is greener and may save your business time and money – here’s how to get one